 Peter Piotrowski is the owner of Piotrowski State Farm Agency providing insurance and financial services at their Wexford, PA office.
 He and his wife Kelli became acquainted with Reality Tour through Mars Area School District.
 Peter graciously volunteered his services to CANDLE, Inc. His interest centers on how best to pool resources to keep the nonprofit funded and vibrant.
 He is a member of the Pittsburgh North Regional Chamber and serves on their Community Outreach Board and he is a volunteer for Habitat for Humanity.
 He graduated from Indiana University with a degree in Economics.

-While pursuing a degree in Communications at Slippery Rock University, Olivia was introduced to Norma and CANDLE, Inc.’s work through the student Rock Productions.
+While pursuing a degree in Communications at Slippery Rock University, Olivia was introduced to Norma and CANDLE, Inc.’s work through the Student Run PR Firm Rock Productions.
 She felt an immediate connection to the mission having experienced a personal loss to addiction and wanted to support CANDLE, Inc. with her marketing and communication skills.
-She started as an intern and brought on full-time shortly after graduating.
-Olivia worked alongside Norma for nearly two years and gained valuable experience supporting all aspects of CANDLE, Inc. and Reality Tour communications and program coordination.
+She started as an intern and was invited to stay on full-time after graduating.
+During her time with CANDLE, Olivia supported all aspects of Reality Tour communications and program coordination.
 In 2016, Olivia and her husband relocated to Colorado where she is now the Digital Marketing & Social Media Specialist for Goodwill of Colorado.
-Still wanting to support CANDLE, Inc., Olivia joined the Board of Directors and has been providing virtual assistance from a far ever since: “It’s been an honor to use my digital skills and background to support the mission of CANDLE, Inc. and the Reality Tour program.
-This service is so crucial.
+Olivia joined the Board of Directors shortly after relocating and supports CANDLE with virtual marketing and administrative assistance.
+“It’s been an honor to use my marketing skills and background to support the mission of CANDLE, Inc. and the Reality Tour program.
 Educating families together gets parents and children on the same page and kickstarts the discussion at home.
 That is so important!”